skelpo/skelpo-translation-for-acf/README.md

 ![Translate ACF fields with DeepL](https://repository-images.githubusercontent.com/687052699/720eb8b7-5e07-4938-82a5-8525323a0eab)

-# ACF Translate
+# Skelpo Translation for ACF
 ## Translate ACF fields with DeepL

-ACF Translate is a WordPress plugin that provides easy translation and localization support for websites built using the Advanced Custom Fields (ACF) plugin.
+Skelpo Translation for ACF is a WordPress plugin that provides easy translation and localization support for websites built using the Advanced Custom Fields (ACF) plugin.
 This tool allows you to manage translations for ACF fields, making your website content multilingual and accessible to a global audience.
 The plugin uses DeepL's translation services.

 ## Features

-- **Simple Integration**: ACF Translate seamlessly integrates with the Advanced Custom Fields plugin, making it easy to translate your custom fields.
+- **Simple Integration**: Skelpo Translation for ACF seamlessly integrates with the Advanced Custom Fields plugin, making it easy to translate your custom fields.
 - **Multilingual Support**: Translate ACF fields and content into multiple languages, enhancing the accessibility of your WordPress site.
 - **User-Friendly**: An intuitive user interface ensures that even non-technical users can manage translations effortlessly.
-- **Performance**: Designed with performance in mind, ACF Translate won't slow down your website.
+- **Performance**: Designed with performance in mind, Skelpo Translation for ACF won't slow down your website.

 ## Installation